I Keep Losing Money Trading - What Should I Do? A Tracking-Based Solution

 Step 4: Identify the Real Problem

-If win rate is low but average win > average loss: Your entries might be the problem.
-Work on better setups.
+If your win rate is low but your average win exceeds your average loss, your entries might be the primary problem.
+You have a viable profit profile but you're getting into trades at the wrong times.
+Work on better setup identification and entry timing.

 Common Patterns in Losing Traders